windsuzu/console.jay/content/english-grammar/Would rather or would sooner.md

 ---
 draft: false
-date: 2024-02-11 22:49
+date: 2024-02-21 19:42
 tags:
   - english
   - grammar
 ---

-To express a clear preference, we can use 'would rather' or 'would sooner' followed by an infinitive.
-These phrases can also be combined with 'than' to compare options or 'or' to list alternatives.
+"Would rather" and "would sooner," **followed by an infinitive**, express clear preferences.
+Combine with "than" to compare options or "or" to list alternatives.

 - **I'd rather/sooner have** tea, please.
 - **I'd rather/sooner have** tea **than** coffee.